Trails of Indochina is a Leading Destination Management Company providing premium Indochina Tours & Indonesia Tours

 Getting here: There are daily flights from Bangkok and Chiangmai.

 The northern capital, Chiang Mai is a dynamic and modern city which has successfully managed to combine its rich history and traditions with its increasingly modern side.
 Surrounded by a ring of mountains, Chiang Mai offers both fascinating architecture and stunning surroundings.
 An important Buddhist centre since the 14th century, Chiang Mai is home to more than 300 temples.
 Many visitors come here to attend meditation retreats, massage classes or yoga lessons.
 However, for active travelers, the main interest in Chiang Mai is exploring the hilltribe villages.
-Visitors can trek on foot or by elephant through the lush countryside, raft down jungle rivers, and meet the residents of isolated ethnic minority villages.
+Visitors can trek on foot through the lush countryside, raft down jungle rivers, and meet the residents of isolated ethnic minority villages.
 Those interested in handicrafts will enjoy visiting centers specializing in silverwork, woodcarving, pottery making and weaving.
 The Night Bazaar, a series of covered markets, is worth visiting for the bustling atmosphere and to see the variety of hand made products.

 Getting here: There are daily flights from Bangkok and direct international flights from Yangon, Luang Prabang, Singapore, Kunming and Tokyo.